NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.md

 Output: _GenomicRatioSet_

 As we are comparing different blood cell types, which are globally relatively similar, we will apply the preprocessQuantile method to our data [This assumption might not be true; in an actual analysis it would be advised to try and compare different methods].
-Note that after normalisation, the data is housed in a GenomicRatioSet object; automatically running the steps we did manually to do an iniital quality control.
+Note that after normalization, the data is housed in a GenomicRatioSet object; automatically running the steps we did manually to do an iniital quality control.

 ```r
 # normalize the data; this results in a GenomicRatioSet object